 Ingredients and substitutions

-A medium sized butternut squash will vary in size between 2-3 pounds - anything in this range will work just fine for this recipe.
+- Squash - A medium sized butternut squash will vary in size between 2-3 pounds - anything in this range works fine.
+For larger squash, you may want to increase the oil and seasoning slightly.

-If you’re still having trouble, this is another great option.
-First, pierce the skin of your squash all over with a fork.
-Next, place squash in the microwave and cook for about 3 minutes.
-(Watch your squash carefully during this time!)
+- Use a microwave - If you're still having trouble peeling your squash, try microwaving it.
+Pierce the skin of your squash all over with a fork.
+Next, place the squash in the microwave and cook for about 3 minutes.
+Remove from the microwave and allow to cool.
+The skin will now peel off easily.

 📖 Recipe

-Savory Herb Roasted Butternut Squash
+Savory Butternut Squash

 Ingredients